Trusted by 100,000+ organizations globally

 Before settling on any door access system hardware, the scope and intended size of the deployment must be carefully considered.
 If an installation is only intended to secure a singular entry point, the overall requirements of the network will be very different to a site requiring multiple readers for access-controlled doors.

-Reliably securing a single door can be achieved using a local system in which all processes will be performed natively within the entry reader.
+Reliably securing one door can be achieved using a local single door access control system in which all processes will be performed natively within the entry reader.
 However, deployments with multiple hardware units may require a networked system where all readers communicate via a centralized control platform.

 Generally speaking, the larger door security access control systems become, the more beneficial security teams will find the operation of an interconnected networked door access system to be.

-By installing and managing a wireless networked door access control system, admins are able to:
+By installing and managing a wireless IP door access control system, admins are able to:

 Though these key safety features will be beneficial to larger deployments like commercial offices or residential apartment complexes, a small retail store with only two entry points may have little use for such comprehensive security requirements, so a single door access system will be more cost-effective.